miachm/Pacman/README.md

 # Pacman
 This is a remake of the classic Pacman in C++.
 It was developed in the summer of 2014 as proof of concept.

+Starting the game:

 ![Game](http://i.imgur.com/Qa5ttf7.png)
-Starting the game.

-![Rampage mode](http://i.imgur.com/JdzGIas.png)
 Modo rammpage!
 Take that ghosty

+![Rampage mode](http://i.imgur.com/JdzGIas.png)

+3 ghosts eaten, one more for aze!

 ![Ghosts eaten](http://i.imgur.com/N7qP1Oz.png)
-3 ghosts eaten, one more for aze!

 # Can i try it?